Japooter/Data402_Final_Project/readme402.md

 ## Introduction

+### Project overview

+Task:

+Create an ETL pipeline from mock data from a fictionalised version of Sparta global and generate some analytical insights to present to stakeholders.

+Task Requirements:

+- The code needs to be at production-level (easily reuseable).

+- Have an appropriate data store that will house all the data drawn from the files, the database should provide a single-person view.

+Prerequisites

+The following requirements have to be met for the ETL pipeline to run successfully:

+- Ensure the latest version of python has been installed.

+- Ensure you have PyCharm, Docker and Azure studio installed and running correctly.

+- Required python libraries to import: boto3, pandas, NumPy, pytest, json, SQL alchemy (requirements.txt).

+- Credentials to access the ‘data-402-final-project’ S3 bucket needs to be requested from Sparta Global.

 ### Data Pipeline Diagram
 To provide a clear overview of the ETL process, below is a diagram illustrating the various steps involved in the pipeline: